 Impact and prevalence of drooling

 - Online - This course is offered in an online on demand format.

 - Club CIAO - This online course is also available as part of our all-you-can-eat buffet of online courses – available at one low price.

 Contact hours pre-approved for:

-- CIAO is an ASHA Approved Provider #AAWA (SLPs) requires bubble sheet submission
+- CIAO is an ASHA Approved Provider #AAWA (0.2 ASHA CEUs) bubble sheet required

 - This course is offered for 0.2 ASHA CEUs (Intermediate Level, Professional Area)